OpsHubProduct/OpsHub-Docs-Validation-Space/docs/connectors/ibm-rational-doors-next-generation.md

 All the system and custom attributes will be loaded in field mapping for a particular artifact type selected in **"Entity Type"** input and stream selected in **"Project"** input.

-Along with above fields, there are few fields which are added by OpsHub Integration Manager in fields mapping for synchronization purpose.
+Along with above fields, there are few fields which are added by <code class="expression">space.vars.SITENAME</code> in fields mapping for synchronization purpose.
 Following are the list of fields and the synchronization behavior when these fields are mapped.

 * **Field Name : In Folder**
   * In DOORS Next, the artifacts are organized in folders.
-  * In OpsHub Integration Manager, when DOORS Next is a source system, **"In Folder"** is used to represent the folder path of artifacts being synchronized.
+  * In <code class="expression">space.vars.SITENAME</code>, when DOORS Next is a source system, **"In Folder"** is used to represent the folder path of artifacts being synchronized.
-  * In OpsHub Integration Manager, when DOORS Next is a target system, **"In Folder"** is used to represent the folder path where the artifacts needs to be created.
+  * In <code class="expression">space.vars.SITENAME</code>, when DOORS Next is a target system, **"In Folder"** is used to represent the folder path where the artifacts needs to be created.
-  * The datatype of this field in OpsHub Integration Manager is **Hierarchy**.
+  * The datatype of this field in <code class="expression">space.vars.SITENAME</code> is **Hierarchy**.
 The value mappings for this is displayed in a tree structure.
 For more information on value mapping, refer to document [Value mapping](mapping-configuration#value-mapping)
   * The top level represents the stream path.
 The hierarchy of folders gets loaded when the stream path is expanded.
 All folders in stream are shown along with their path.
   * **For example -** If there is a root folder "Component 1" and child folder "Folder A" with another child folder "Child Folder A", then in value mapping, there will be three folders displayed - "Component 1", "Component 1/Folder A" and "Component 1/Folder A/Child Folder A".
-Refer to below image for the value mapping on OpsHub Integration Manager UI.
+Refer to below image for the value mapping on <code class="expression">space.vars.SITENAME</code> UI.

 		<p align="center">
 		  <img src="../assets/DoorsNG_21c.png" width="1000" />